newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 ~~~~~~~~~~~~

 Call Request list will be displayed from following URL.
 You can add new call request
 by clicking ``Add Call Request``.
-Also from call request list, click on one
+Also from call request list, click on the
-request which you want to update.
+request that you want to update.

 **URL**: